eclipse-sumo/sumo/docs/web/docs/Simulation/Railways.md

 attribute and not to be set by the user.

-When Rail signals are placed at both ends of a bidirectional track they will restrict it's usage to one direction at a time.
+When Rail signals are placed at both ends of a bidirectional track they will restrict its usage to one direction at a time.

 ### Bidirectional rails in [sumo-gui](../sumo-gui.md)